The biclustering_wrapper() function runs the full

 hypervar ≤ 1 are automatically excluded as

-they represent features with expected or reduced variance (not
+they represent regions with expected or reduced variance (not

 informative for downstream analysis)log2mean_quantile_thres threshold removes